 Be sure to transform your data and then be selective about which data to transmit and store to save on bandwidth and storage costs.

 Data must be transmitted and stored securely in order to maintain data integrity and privacy, using secure protocols and encryption.
-Read more in “Securing IoT data over the network” on IBM developerWorks.
+These security techniques should be applied at all the architecture levels, making sure that sensitive information can’t be accessed outside of the system in any way.

 High volume archival data can be stored on cloud storage that may be slower to access but it has the advantage of being lower cost and elastic so it will scale as the volume of data increases.
 Access to large file format data like video is usually sequential, so this data might be stored using object storage (such as OpenStack Object Storage known as Swift), or written directly to a distributed file system like Hadoop HDFS or IBM GPFS.
 Data warehouse tools like Apache Hive can assist with managing reading, writing, and accessing data that is stored on distributed storage.